Highlights of the Program

 Perkins Coie

-- Reviewing recent executive orders and their potential impacts on stormwater regulations
+- Reviewing Trump administration executive orders and agency actions with potential impacts on stormwater regulations

 - Summarizing Supreme Court rulings shaping WOTUS, NPDES permits, and agency authority

-- Addressing emerging contaminants like PFAS and their growing role in stormwater policies
+- Addressing emerging contaminants like PFAS and their growing role in stormwater permits and policies

 Q&A SESSION ON LEGAL SHIFTS AND REGULATORY CHANGES IN INDUSTRIAL STORMWATER